-domain, Name and a Description for this pickup group.
+Directed call pickup, if available, lets you pick up a call for a specific extension even if that extension is not part of your pickup group.
+The main configuration window (figure 5.14) can be accessed by clicking on Services \rightarrow Pickup Groups.
+In this window a list of all configurated pickup groups are shown.
+To create a new pickup group, click on Add button and choose an unique Number in the domain, Name and a Description for this pickup group.
 The Number identifies pickup group and it will be used with feature codes defined in section 20.8.
-By clicking on \Im icon a new window will open (figure 5.15) and you will be able to associate extensions to this pickup group.
+By clicking on \rightarrow icon a new window will open (figure 5.15) and you will be able to associate extensions to this pickup group.
 To remove extensions from that pickup group, select the desired extensions and click the Remove button, or click the Remove all to disassociate all.
 Similarly, to add new extensions, use the Add and Add all buttons.

-- Let If a filter is applied, the Remove all and Add all buttons will respect that filter, i.e. only items matching it will be added or removed, also no visible items due to pagination. - ▲ An extension can belong to only one group.
-If you add an extension already associated with a pickup group, it will be removed automatically from previous group
+If a filter is applied, the Remove all and Add all buttons will respect that filter, i.e. only items matching it will be added or removed, also no visible items due to pagination.

 Outbound maps ×

-Maps list
+Maps list ι

-🔁 Add 🧊 Delete 🕨 Next Search
+🛃 Add Delete Next Search

 Name

 DDI_main

+14 4 Page 1 of 1) 25 🗸 Clear filters

-4 4 Page 1 of 1 ▶ ▶ 22 ▼ Clear filters
+14 4 Page 1 of 1 🕨 🕅 🍣 25 💌 Clear filters